 Become a part of a dynamic network of interactive exhibition, talks and conferences

 These were the events and themes of Hypermotion 2017

-At the Hypermotion lab, pupils, students, start-ups and young professionals will exchange ideas and information with visitors about ‘Next Generation Mobility’.
+At the Hypermotion lab, pupils, students, start-ups and young professionals exchanged ideas and information with visitors about ‘Next Generation Mobility’.

-Hypermotion will bring together the next generation of software, hardware and UX specialists who want to conquer the market with their innovative concepts.
-At the Hackathon, developers, engineers and designers can experiment with exciting technology, make new contacts and test their skills in the friendly competition for attractive prizes.
+Hypermotion brought together the next generation of software, hardware and UX specialists who want to conquer the market with their innovative concepts.
+At the Hackathon, developers, engineers and designers were able to experiment with exciting technology, make new contacts and test their skills in the friendly competition for attractive prizes.

-Pitches offer start-ups, entrepreneurs and visionaries the ideal platform for presenting their disruptive ideas to a jury of renowned investors.
+Pitches offered start-ups, entrepreneurs and visionaries the ideal platform for presenting their disruptive ideas to a jury of renowned investors.

-At the HypermotionXlab informative and entertaining talks with researchers, senior managers, executives and entrepreneurs will generate further impulses.
+At the HypermotionXlab informative and entertaining talks with researchers, senior managers, executives and entrepreneurs generated further impulses.

-The VISION mobility think tank on 20.11.2017 with three talk rounds deals with the question: Tomorrow’s mobility – how will we get about in future?
-More talks will take place on 21. and 22.11., covering topics such as digitalisation in public transport and demand and attitudes to mobility offers in Germany.
+The VISION mobility think tank on 20.11.2017 with three talk rounds dealt with the question: Tomorrow’s mobility – how will we get about in future?
+More talks took place on 21. and 22.11.2017, covering topics such as digitalisation in public transport and demand and attitudes to mobility offers in Germany.

 Architects’ Workshop – Living the Region.
 FrankfurtRheinMain